phd students

 Biography

 Fabiola's dissertation focused on two aspects related to survey design and analysis of camera-trap data: differential response across species to survey design strategies in studies aimed at simultaneously collecting data on multiple species, and statistical approaches to minimize or account for correlation when analyzing camera-trap data.
 Fabiola is now a postdoc at Yale's Center for Biodiversity.
-To learn more about Fabiola, read her personal perspective piece in TWS's Wildlife Vocalization series.
+To learn more about Fabiola, read her personal perspective piece in TWS's Wildlife Vocalization series.&nbs

 David Wolfson